a2stuff/a2d/res/notes/testplan.md

 * Browse to a directory with more than 8 files, with at least 1 directory.
 Note the first directory name.
 Scroll down so that the first file in the list is not seen.
 Pick a file and click OK.
 Verify that the first directory is visible in the list.

+* Open a directory with more than 30 files, without resizing the window.
+Scroll up and down by one tick, by one page, and to the top/bottom.
+Verify that such operations scroll by an integral number of icons, i.e. the last row of labels are always the same distance from the bottom of the window.

 * In Shortcuts > Add/Edit a Shortcut... name field:
   * Type a non-path, non-control character.
 Verify that it is accepted.
   * Type a control character that is not an alias for an arrow/Tab/Return/Escape, e.g. Control+D. Verify that it is ignored.